 I had to start taking anticonvulsants to control my epilepsy.
 As a young child, I did not pay attention to the detail as much as my parents had to ensure my health was looked after.
 I recall Phenobarbital as being one of the first medications I was on.

 In public school, Grade 4, math and spelling were my top subjects.
 Every time we had a spelling test and all words were spelt correctly, you would receive a gold star by your name on a chart taped to the wall.
 I was top notch.
 I recall one spelling test where I was fine at the beginning of the test.
 During the test, I had a seizure, my writing got messier, bigger, and words possibly spelt wrong or missed.
 I was sad that I did not get the gold star beside my name, the first one I missed in Grade 4.
 My teacher asked my mother what the problem was, she explained it was epilepsy.

-During the summers our family travelled to a local lake to take swimming lessons.
 I was held back from swimming lessons.
 I got to play in the Wading Pool.
 While in the pool I had a seizure.
 My mother carried me out of the water, mom was soaked.
-Dad owned a pasture with a dam.
-Older farm boys, neighbours of ours, always wanted to go swimming there.
+Dad owned land with a dam.
+Older farm boys, neighbors of ours, always wanted to go swimming there.
 We could tag along if supervised.
 I took a tire tube to float on.
 The tube flipped in the water, my feet landed below with water above my head.
 I walked out and could see my shadow through the water, okay though.

 Saskatchewan Government Insurance orders are not to obtain a license if you have epilepsy seizures.
 Though living on a farm I did learn quickly.
 I still had seizures monthly.